Resources for Exploring Careers

 Roadtrip Nation- The Roadtrip Nation philosophy encourages individuals to define their own road in life.
 Watch videos and learn how others have discovered their passions and career paths.

 Informational Interviews- This is a great way to get practical information about specific careers.
 By talking directly with someone already in the field, you gain first-hand knowledge about the expectations and tasks involved in an occupation, which can help you make more informed choices about your future.
 Most professionals are very happy to share their knowledge and expertise about their field of study/work.

 Job Shadowing- This is an opportunity to spend time (a few hours to a few days) with a professional currently working in a field of interest.
 It is a great way to test your interest in a specific career, learn about what a particular job is like on a daily basis, develop professional contacts and experience the culture of an organization.

 Volunteer Work is a service opportunity which may help you to further develop your leadership and interpersonal skills while cultivating your understanding of citizenship and community.
 Volunteer experiences are available in a wide variety of organizations.
 If you are interested in teaching, look for opportunities with children; if you are interested in writing, look for opportunities to write or edit.
-Visit the KU Community Outreach Center for local opportunities or www.VolunteerMatch.org, Idealist, United Way of Berks County or The Volunteer Center for the Lehigh Valley for regional and national opportunities.
+Visit the KU Community Outreach Center in the MSU for local opportunities or www.VolunteerMatch.org, Idealist, United Way of Berks County or The Volunteer Center for the Lehigh Valley for regional and national opportunities.

 Summer/Part-Time Employment allows you to develop marketable skills, gain experience and make new contacts.
 Look for opportunities that allow you to apply knowledge and skills related to your career goal.
 All employment, even jobs that are not directly related to your major, can help you develop communication, leadership and organizational skills needed in the workplace.
 For part-time/summer work visit: www.quadjobs.com For on-campus employment visit Handshake.